milieucities/milieu-opinion-extraction-engine/README.md

 Step 2: To parse the .json file into an array of arrays, type
 $node parsejson.js

-Step 2: To run Watson, type
+Step 3: To run Watson, type
->$node app.js //this produces a json file with the results of watson, but only for the first participant
+>$node app.js //this should produce a json file with the results of watson

 Results with keywords and sentiment should be in results.json file

 Next steps:
--Stream steps 1 & 2, in memory
+-Stream steps 1-3, in memory
 -Make the resultant .json file back into .csv
 -Hide the auth keys in app.js